mikesparr/ai-demo-predict/README.md

 ```

 # Usage
-Once deployed, you can fetch the `$API_URL` from Cloud Run and `GET`, `PATCH`, or `POST` data to the API.
+Once deployed, you can fetch the `$PREDICT_URL` from Cloud Run and `GET` or `PATCH` data to the API.
 For updates, since it just publishes data to a Pub/Sub topic, you will just receive either the submitted record, or error message.

 ```bash
 # get URL of service